 A good sharpener should be able to last for several years and still provide quality sharpening.
 Look for a knife sharpener that has at least one year of warranty coverage to ensure access to professional help should there be a need.
 The brand may also be considered, as the popular and well-renowned ones usually offer the best results.

 The Best Knife Sharpener

-The benefits of having fixed angle blades versus a whetstone is that your angles are always perfect and uniformed throughout the length of the blade.
+The benefits of having fixed angle blades versus a whetstone are that your angles are always perfect and uniform throughout the length of the blade.
 It also saves you a lot of time and effort since you can easily pull this electric knife sharpener out and get the job done in a few seconds.
 Using a whetstone takes several minutes.

-The Presto 08810 is one of the top selling knife sharpeners on Amazon with a 4.5 star rating.
-It has tons of raving reviews including this one from a professional knife smith “I worked in a knife shop years ago and sharpened a lot of knife, this is close to what I could do.”
+The Presto 08810 is one of the top selling knife sharpeners on Amazon.
+It has tons of raving reviews including this one from a professional knife smith “I worked in a knife shop years ago and sharpened a lot of knives, this is close to what I could do.”